Memphora/memphora-sdk-js/README.md

 // Initialize
 const memory = new Memphora({
-  userId: 'user123',        // Required: Unique user identifier
+  userId: 'user123',        // Unique identifier for this user (Admin can track data from dashboard)
   apiKey: 'your_api_key'   // Required: Get from https://memphora.ai/dashboard
 });